|

 throughout the region.

-is a subtle, mysterious quality about blends.
-They tend to be much more
+“There is a subtle, mysterious quality about blends.
+They tend to be

-complex and interesting when assembled properly, and in my mind, they
+much more complex and interesting when assembled properly, and in my

-provide the most complete wine experience whether enjoyed on their own
+mind, they provide the most complete wine experience whether enjoyed on

 Mark Colvin, Colvin Vineyards, Walla Walla Valley

-as art reaches the apex of its potential, agree many winemakers, when its
+Wine as art reaches the apex of its potential, agree many winemakers, when

-creation allows the free hand of the winemaker to blend multiple wine-grape
+its creation allows the free hand of the winemaker to blend multiple

-winemakers here vary percentages of each varietal every
+American winegrowing regions; winemakers here vary percentages of each

-year in their blended wines to compensate for vintage influences on vineyard
+varietal every year in their blended wines to compensate for vintage

-their wines, winemakers vary the combination and percentages of grape
+winemakers vary the combination and percentages of grape varietals to create

-of 2005, the first in Washington to focus
+in the spring of 2005, the first in Washington to

 General manager Mike Stevens recently announced plans for a Woodinville-area